 Out of this data the airlines distil common requirements, which guide the standardization of their own activities, determine their practical advice and assistance to governments, and act as a guide to future development in transport technology.
-IATA has played, and continues to play, an important role in the drafting of the ICAO standards and recommended practices, which comprise the technical regulation of the will avalation with ICAC 403 encourage governments to implement them fully and keep them up-to-date.
+IATA has played, and continues to play, an important role in the drafting of the ICAO standards and recommended practices, which comprise the technical regulation of the available of the association cooperates closely with ICAO 403 encourage governments to implement them fully and keep them up-to-date.
 The Association works in much the same way with their organizations such as the International Telecommunications Union, the World Meteorological Organization and the International Standards Organization.